ALLSTATE SERVICE GROUP

 Insulation, flooring, textured paint, ceiling, and roof tiles, among other building products imported into the United States, still contain asbestos.
 Asbestos exposure can result in severe diseases such as cancer, such as mesothelioma, and asbestosis.

-Both OSHA and the EPA have regulations requiring asbestos inspections and surveys.
+Both OSHA and the EPA have regulations requiring asbestos inspections and testings.
 Before demolishing or remodeling a commercial, educational, or multi-unit residential structure, the EPA requires an asbestos examination.
-To guarantee a safe working environment for all residents and workers, OSHA requires asbestos testing and asbestos surveys.
+To guarantee a safe working environment for all residents and workers, OSHA requires asbestos testing and inspections.

 Why Is Asbestos Removal a Priority?